google/kotlin-fhir/README.md

 ## Serialization and deserialization

 The [Kotlin serialization](https://github.com/Kotlin/kotlinx.serialization) library is used for JSON serialization/deserialization.
-All generated classes are marked with annotation `@Serializable`.
+All generated FHIR resource classes are marked with annotation `@Serializable`.

 A particular challenge in the serialization/deserialization process is that FHIR primitive data types are represented by two JSON properties (e.g.